sinking-point/sendship/specification.md

 1. Communicate with the client
 2. Communicate with other servers

-It's divided into 2 components:

-1. API - This responds to web requests from both the client and other servers
-2. Real-time notifications (RTN) - This uses sockets to do real-time bidirectional communication with the client for things like notifications and chat
+Communication with the client is outside the scope of this specification.
+It's better to allow implementers to design the interface between client and server in whatever way works best for them.
+It's self contained and invisible to other users, so there's no need for consistency.

+Communication with other servers is defined by the Sendship API.

 ### Sendship client

 The Sendship client (or simply 'client') is an application that provides a user interface for interating with the server.
+It communicates only with the user's own Sendship server.
+It does not interact directly with other Sendship servers.
 It has the following components:

 1. Feed
 2. Profile
 3. Messages

+Implementers are free to design the client as they wish.

-## API
+## Sendship API v1

-This section outlines the API used by the protocol.
+This section outlines version 1 of the API used for communication between servers.
+All endpoints are prefixed with the path `/sendship/api/[version]/`.
+Any API for communications between client and server should be on a separate path, e.g. `/client/api/`.

 ### Error responses